 Serving Suggestions:

-Rice or Quinoa: Serve with brown rice, jasmine rice, or fluffy quinoa that can soak up the delicious sauce.
+Rice or Quinoa: Serve over brown rice, jasmine rice, or fluffy quinoa that will soak up the tasty sauce.

-Noodles: This shrimp is great with noodles, be it rice noodles, soba or even linguine.
+Noodles: This shrimp is lovely with noodles, whether it’s rice noodles, soba or even linguine.

-Vegetables: Serve with steamed broccoli, snap peas or sautéed bell peppers for a plate that’s bright and healthy.
+Vegetables: Pair it with steamed broccoli, snap peas or sautéed bell peppers for a bright, healthful plate.

 Storage and Reheating Tips: